yashg4509/prpolish/README.md

 ```

 ## Flags
-`-save, -s`: allows you to save either the title, description, or both (default) to a draft file <br>
+- `-save, -s`: allows you to save either the title, description, or both (default) to a draft file
-`--fast, -f`: automatically creates the PR and commits it
+- `--fast, -f`: automatically creates the PR and commits it

 ---